 Step 3: Dataset Release

-Once all 22 images are annotated, go to Release Datasets > Release Dataset
+We had 22 images in our upload folder.
+Once all the photos are annotated, go to Release Datasets > Release Dataset

-to create the first version.
 Choose the dataset format you need.
-In real-world projects, your dataset will likely grow over time, with new images and annotation classes added constantly:
+In real-world projects, your dataset will likely grow over time, with new images and annotation classes added constantly.
+That’s why we have datasets in the first place.

 Note: under the free plan, all datasets are public by default and accessible by anyone.
 Private datasets require an active or pro account.
 You can view the released dataset here: